garyzhubc/STAT406-2017/Lecture4/README.md

 1.  a distance / metric (or at least a "quasimetric") between models; and
 2.  a way of estimating this distance when the "true" model is unknown.

 AIC provides an unbiased estimator of the Kullback-Leibler divergence between the estimated model and the "true" one.
+See the lecture slides for more details.

 Shrinkage methods / Ridge regression
 ------------------------------------